 Pros: Uses regular garbage bags which makes up for the higher price point; Easy bag insertion and removal; Holds over 50 newborn diapers (!); Slim with small footprint; Optional lock on lid; Many color/pattern options

-Cons: Unlocking the bin is an extra step, especially while you’re busy changing baby, so we’d just recommend leaving lid unlocked, at least until baby becomes a curious toddler.
+Cons: Unlocking the bin is an extra step, especially while you’re busy changing baby, so we’d just recommend leaving the lid unlocked, at least until baby becomes a curious toddler.

-Clever design + super hygienic + great value = one of the best pails out there
+Clever design + super hygienic + great value = one of the best pails out there.

 Pros: Value; Hands-free (foot-pedal operation); Three sizes and three colors; Bag changes are a non-event thanks to the design which features a seemingly endless garbage bag that you just cut to size with the cutter that’s inside the bin; Holds about 50 newborn diapers; Includes an optional lock to ward off curious toddlers

-Pros: Hygienic hands-free mechanism with foot pedal; Combo of baking soda and self-sealing bags control odor well.
+Pros: Hygienic hands-free mechanism with foot pedal; Combo of baking soda and self-sealing bags control odor well

 Cons: Uses custom refill bags and (optional) baking soda cartridges; Bag change process takes some getting used to; Opening is small